What are the Party Hostels in Tokyo like?

 - Clubs: Monday to Thursday until Monday to Thursday until 04am – Friday and Saturday at 05am

 - Average cover charge for clubs: 5 – 20 €

 - Average price of pint of beer: 5 €

 - Famous neighbourhoods for partying: Shinjuku, Shibuya, Asakusa

 - Famous events or parties: Sanja Matsuri festival, third weekend of May

 Best Party Areas in Tokyo

 Tokyo has several party districts easily recognized by the extreme and colourful lighting and signs.
-The craziest clubs and bars are located at the pedestrian street, with plenty of cool party place in side streets as well.
-Don’t be surprised if you hear the music coming from the speakers placed on the buildings, that’s just what they do.
+The craziest clubs and bars are normally located in pedestrian streets, with plenty of cool establishments in side streets as well.
+Sometimes is not rare to also hear music coming from speakers placed on buildings, that’s just what they do.